Alina1859/Keksobooking/Readme.md

   * Filtration of the offers
   * Add photo from the form
   * Validation form with "Pristine" library
-  * Add map, pins and popups with offers with "Leaflet" Leaflet
+  * Add map, pins and popups with offers with "Leaflet" library
   * Debouncing

 ## Used technologies: